-The AD plant will be on land previously used for pig units.
-It will take in up to 12,000 tonnes of pig slurry and 25,000 tonnes of organic waste, such as food scraps, annually and use this to create methane gas.
-The gas will be used to generate up to 700KW of electricity for supply to the national grid.
-The solid and liquid waste, both end products of the process, will be used as fertiliser and soil improver on local farms.
+The AD plant is on on land previously used for pig units.
+It takes in up to 20,000 tonnes of pig slurry and 45,000 tonnes of organic waste, such as food scraps, annually and uses this to create methane gas.
+The gas is then used to generate up to 1500KW of electricity for supply to the national grid.
+The solid and liquid waste, both end products of the process, is used as fertiliser and soil improver on local farms.

-Trelawney Dampney, Eco’s Managing Director said the new plant will help Dorset County Council achieve its waste reduction aims as well as contribute to the UK’s renewable energy targets.
+Trelawney Dampney, Eco’s Managing Director said the new plant helps Dorset County Council achieve its waste reduction aims as well as contribute significantly to the UK’s renewable energy targets.

 “We have to find an alternative fuel to oil.
 Generating energy from food waste is the most economically and environmentally sustainable way of doing it.”

-With landfill taxes (introduced in 1996) rising on average 32% per year cheaper and more sustainable environmental solutions are at hand i.e In-Vessel Composting and Anaerobic Digestion.
-In 2007 local Government Officials estimated that room for landfill will run out in 9 years time hence the need to find alternatives.
+With landfill taxes (introduced in 1996) rising on average 32% per year cheaper and more sustainable environmental solutions are at hand i.e Anaerobic Digestion.
+In 2007 local Government Officials estimated that room for landfill will run out in 10-15 years time hence the need to find alternatives urgently.